Skip to main content

 In the .env file, edit the environment variables that docker compose will use to build and get the containers up and running.

-You can set the Postgres database user and password in the init.sh file inside the postgres\build
+You should set the Postgres database user and password in the init.sh file inside the postgres\build as defaults used are dummy, unsafe values that should not be used in production

 Here are the possible environment variables that can appear in the .env file.